-Grades: 11 Prerequisites: None; Teacher Recommendation
+Prerequisites: None; Teacher Recommendation

-Credit: 1.0 credit of Social Studies This course is designed to provide students with the analytical skills and factual knowledge necessary to deal critically with historical issues and documents.
+This course is designed to provide students with the analytical skills and factual knowledge necessary to deal critically with historical issues and documents.
 It covers US history and discovery to the present and is intended for the college-bound student.
 The course will prepare students to take the AP exam.